Pyomo/pyomo/doc/OnlineDocs/contributed_packages/pyros.rst

 PyROS Solver
 ############

-PyROS (Pyomo Robust Optimization Solver) is a metasolver capability within Pyomo for solving non-convex, two-stage optimization models using adjustable robust optimization.
+PyROS (Pyomo Robust Optimization Solver) is a Pyomo-based metasolver for non-convex, two-stage adjustable robust optimization problems.

 It was developed by **Natalie M. Isenberg**, **Jason A. F. Sherman**, and **Chrysanthos E. Gounaris** of Carnegie Mellon University,